Back to Top

 The FAFSA determines each student's or family's financial need based on their income and benefits that were reported.
 However, we understand that situations change and our office is able to reevaluate your financial aid offer under certain circumstances.
 The criteria for this review is very specific and must be documented.

-Special circumstances refers to the financial situations that justify an aid administrator adjusting elements on the FAFSA to recalculate a financial aid offer.
+The term special circumstances refers to the financial situations that justify an aid administrator adjusting elements on the FAFSA to recalculate a financial aid offer.

 Learn more about special circumstances.

-Plan to be an Early College Access Student at AACC
+Plan to be an Early College Access student at AACC

-Eligible Maryland home-schooled students or students who attend a private school in Maryland can take classes with a 25% tuition discount.
+Eligible Maryland homeschooled students or students who attend a private school in Maryland can take classes with a 25% tuition discount.

 Note: Graduating seniors are not eligible for ECAP discounts for summer term courses.